Lifelong Robot Learning with Human Assisted Language Planners: Acknowledgement

 \subsection{Author Contributions}

-\textbf{} \\ \textbf{Meenal Parakh} Co-led the project, developed the core LLM-planning framework and full-stack system, set up and ran experiments in simulation and the real world, and drafted the paper. \\ \textbf{Alisha Fong} Co-led the project, integrated NDF-based skill learning into the LLM-planning framework, set up and conducted experiments in the real world and simulation, helped evaluate the LLM in isolation, and drafted the paper. \\ \textbf{Anthony Simeonov} helped integrate NDF-based skills into the framework, supported real robot experiments and LLM-only evaluation, and helped revise the paper. \\ \textbf{Abhishek Gupta} was involved with technical discussions, advised Meenal Parakh, and helped with project brainstorming in the early phases. \\ \textbf{Tao Chen} engaged in brainstorming and discussion about system implementation and experiment design, and helped draft the paper. \\ \textbf{Pulkit Agrawal} advised the project and facilitated technical discussions throughout, helped refine the project focus on interactive skill learning with LLMs, and revised the paper.
+\textbf{} \\ \textbf{Meenal Parakh} Co-led the project, developed the core LLM-planning framework and full-stack system, set up and ran experiments in simulation and the real world, and drafted the paper. \\ \textbf{Alisha Fong} Co-led the project, integrated NDF-based skill learning into the LLM-planning framework, set up and conducted experiments in the real world and simulation, helped evaluate the LLM in isolation, and drafted the paper. \\ \textbf{Anthony Simeonov} helped integrate NDF-based skills into the framework, supported real robot experiments and LLM-only evaluation, and helped revise the paper. \\ \textbf{Tao Chen} engaged in brainstorming and discussion about system implementation and experiment design, mentored Meenal Parakh, and helped draft the paper. \\ \textbf{Abhishek Gupta} was involved with technical discussions, advised Meenal Parakh, and helped with project brainstorming in the early phases. \\ \textbf{Pulkit Agrawal} advised the project and facilitated technical discussions throughout, helped refine the project focus on interactive skill learning with LLMs, and revised the paper.

 \fi

 {A\arabic{section}} {A\arabic{figure}}

 \centsect#1{ #1}